 Spending time in green spaces, getting better sleep and avoiding illicit drugs are among the recommendations of an innovative new study by the Mental Health Foundation.
-It identifies how people can protect their mental health using methods that are both evidence-based and publicly acceptable.
+It identifies how people can protect their mental health using evidence-based and publicly acceptable methods.

-Avoiding unmanageable debt, prioritising fun and learning to understand and manage one’s mood are other top recommendations to emerge from the study, which is published in the American Journal of Health Promotion – a leading international, peer-reviewed research journal.
+Avoiding unmanageable debt, prioritising fun and learning to understand and manage one’s mood are other top recommendations to emerge from the study published in the American Journal of Health Promotion – a leading international, peer-reviewed research journal.

-The Mental Health Foundation research is thought to be the first ever to draw on a combination of mental health research evidence, experts’ views and public opinion, in order to generate the best advice for use in public mental health advertising.
+The Mental Health Foundation research is thought to be the first to draw on a combination of mental health research evidence, experts’ views and public opinion to generate the best advice for public mental health advertising.

 Dr Antonis Kousoulis, Director for England and Wales at the Mental Health Foundation, said: “There’s surprisingly little agreement about the recommendations designed to help people look after their mental health.